stevana/elastically-scalable-thread-pools/README.md

   > difficult to understand the effect of gain settings.

-* It could very well be that the way we've applied classic PID controllers isn't suitable for unpredicatable internet traffic loads.
+* It could very well be that the way we've applied classic PID controllers isn't suitable for unpredictable internet traffic loads.
 There are branches of control theory might be better suited for this, see, for example, [robust](https://en.wikipedia.org/wiki/Robust_control) and [adaptive](https://en.wikipedia.org/wiki/Adaptive_control) control theory.